About

 Kayla Oderah is an emerging African American soprano known for her dazzling lyric sound and vocal warmth.

-Last season she sang as a Dayton Opera Artist-in-Residence.
+During the 22/23 season she sang as a Dayton Opera Artist-in-Residence.
 There, Kayla sang the role of Woglinde in their production of Das Rheingold.
 During her spring residency she also sang as a soloist in the Young People’s Concert with the Dayton Philharmonic where she performed Dvořák’s ‘Song to the Moon’.
 She also performed as the soprano soloist in the Vaughan Williams’ Pastoral Symphony and the Mozart Missa Brevis K 259 with the Dayton Philharmonic.
 In addition to school and community performances for Dayton Opera, she was a featured soloist for the Stained Glass Series where she sang ‘Deh vieni non tardar’ and ‘Witness’ with the Dayton Philharmonic.

 Kayla made her professional debut in 2022 performing the role of Girlfriend 2 in Jeanine Tesori’s Blue with Toledo Opera as well as Despina in Così fan Tutte with Finger Lakes Opera as a Tomita Young Artist.
 She also sang as a young artist with Opera Ithaca.
-There, Kayla performed the role of Zegner Daughter Littler in Proving Up by Missy Mazzoli and Anna in Nabucco
+There, Kayla performed the role of Zegner Daughter Littler in Proving Up by Missy Mazzoli and Anna in Nabucco.

 She completed her Master’s at the University of Michigan School of Music, Theatre, and Dance.
 While completing her MMus degree she performed the role of Tytania in A Midsummer Night’s Dream.
 In 2016 she attended the Aspen Music Festival as a studio artist.